-I have complicated relations with ERP systems, because I used to be an engineer rolling out complex software at several manufacturing enterprises.
-I know some specificity of ERP projects implementation and even have a scientific publication dedicated to optimization of manufacturing equipment loading.
-So, I plan to write a series of articles and discuss different aspects of development and integrating resource planning systems.
+I have long-standing relations with ERP systems.
+I used to be an engineer rolling out complex software at several manufacturing enterprises.
+I know the specificity of ERP projects implementation and even have a scientific publication dedicated to optimization of manufacturing equipment loading.
+In this article I share my knowledge about different aspects of developing and integrating resource planning software.

-I can see that many customers use the ERP abbreviation in a broad sense.
-When they mention ERP in their job descriptions, they usually mean a business management software not necessarily related to manufacturing, resources or planning at all.
+Many people use the ERP abbreviation in a broad sense.
+When our clients mention ERP in their project descriptions, they usually mean a business management software not necessarily related to manufacturing, resources or planning.

 However, ERP (enterprise resource planning) in the pure meaning of this word is a standard for manufacturing enterprises which extends another standard called MRP II (manufacturing resource planning).
 As a standard, it covers multiple types of planning that should be implemented at manufacturing enterprises.
 There were 16 planning types mentioned in the standard when we used to work with it, and I am not sure how many are described there nowadays.

 This is the main difference between an ERP system and business management software in general.
-Business management software covers more narrow specifics such as HR management, orders management, time tracking, etc. And its main purpose is not planning but tracking.
+In many companies, business management software covers a relatively narrow range of tasks, such as HR management, orders management, time tracking, etc. And its main purpose is not planning but tracking.

-Here is a short real life story to illustrate how tracking works in business management systems.
-Once we installed a typical accounting system in a small market store.
-The store was managed by two people - a store owner and a seller.
+Let me share a real-life story to demonstrate the effectiveness of tracking in business management systems.
+A while ago, we installed an accounting system in a small store which was operated by a store owner and a shop assistant.

-A small store with two people in it was a very indicative example.
+A small store, with only two people working there, is a very indicative example.
 Not too many sale items, but apparently the owner didn’t know the state of his stuff.
 Two days after he got an accounting system, he knew that.
 He could track routes of wares and money.
 Therefore, he could be in control of the whole business.

 Long way to planning

 Most business management systems never grow up to be a planning software.
 Some of their workflows are similar to those in ERP, but their purpose is different and so is their size.
-It is obvious, but it helps to be highlighted that an enterprise resource planning system requires an enterprise.
+It is obvious, but it helps to highlight that an enterprise resource planning system requires an enterprise.